EidosMedia/artifactory-token-controller/README.md

 -dockerServer string
     url of the docker server
 -secretKey string
-    key in the secret containing the token if not docker (default "artifactory-access-token") -secretName string
+    key in the secret containing the token (ignored if createDockerRegistrySecret=true) (default "artifactory-access-token") -secretName string
-    name of the secret containing the token or the docker credentials (default "artifactory-access-token") -help
+    name of the secret containing the token or the docker credentials (default "artifactory-access-token") -secretUserKey string
+    key in the secret containing the name of the ephemeral user of the token (ignored if createDockerRegistrySecret=true) (default "artifactory-access-token-user")
+-help
     show this help
 ```